-You’ve just learned your organization is going through a merger.
-No matter what industry you’re in or which role you occupy, an M&A can be a scary experience.
+You’ve just learned your organization is going through an acquisition.
+No matter what industry you’re in, an M&A is a stressful experience.

 As an HR or operational leader, you have a special responsibility during an M&A.